Exploiting Color Name Space for Salient Object Detection: Color Name Space Based Saliency Detection

 \subsection{Color Name Channel Based Attention Map}

-First, we directly use the \textbf{im2c} function provided by~\cite{CVPR2007/Weijer} to generate the color name space $\mathbf{C}=\{C_1,C_2,\ldots,C_{11}\}$ in Pipeline I.\footnote{The \textbf{im2c} function is available at \url{http://lear.inrialpes.fr/people/vandeweijer/color_names.html}, in which the authors also provide a 32,768 lookup table for mapping color values to probabilities over the eleven color names.} In this format, image data consists of 11 color name channels with the range of values $[0,1]$.
-Thus, for an input RGB image $I$, the color representation of each pixel is mapped from the 3-dimensional RGB value to a probabilistic 11-dimensional (11-D) vector which sums up to 1.
-Considering that the topological structure of $I$ is independent of the perceptual color coherence, each channel is treated equally and normalized to the interval $[0,255]$ for the subsequent thresholding operation.
+First, we directly use the \textbf{im2c} function provided by~\cite{CVPR2007/Weijer}\footnote{\url{http://lear.inrialpes.fr/people/vandeweijer/color_names.html}} to generate the color name space $\mathbf{C}=\{C_1,C_2,\ldots,C_{11}\}$, where each color name channel $C_i$ has the range of values $[0,1]$.
+Thus, for the resized RGB image $I$, the color representation of each pixel is mapped from a 3-dimensional (3-D) RGB value to a probabilistic 11-dimensional (11-D) vector which sums up to 1.
+Considering that the topological structure of $I$ is independent of the perceptual color coherence, each color name channel is treated equally and normalized to $[0,255]$ for the subsequent thresholding operation.